Emergency Solar Management

 Without this option, other solutions could include ceasing the installation of rooftop solar, or hard limits on rooftop solar exports.

-By managing the risks during emergencies, more rooftop solar can be installed safely and greater levels of renewable energy will be available at all other times.
+By managing the risks during emergencies, more rooftop solar can be installed safely and greater levels of renewable energy will be available at other times.

 What is the long-term plan?